Hayes, Hillingdon: Culture

-Hayes's Beck Theatre opened in 1977, and offers a wide range of touring shows in a welcoming modern building.
-"The Beck" is very much a community theatre, offering one-night concerts, comedy, drama, films, opera, and pantomime.
+Hayes's Beck Theatre opened in 1977, and offers a wide range of touring shows.
+"The Beck" serves as a community theatre, hosting one-night concerts, comedy, drama, films, opera, and pantomime.

 The Open Air Theatre, Barra Hall Park originated in 1951 as a community venue for music, theatre and dance.
 The local community raised funds for a 2005 rebuild.

 Hayes's Botwell Green Library is situated in the Leisure Centre (address: East Avenue, UB3 2HW), which in 2010 replaced both the old Hayes Library (opened 1933 on Golden Crescent) and the old swimming baths (opened 1967 on the opposite side of Central Avenue).
 Following its 2010 closure, the derelict old Hayes Pool building was close to being used as a location for 2012 James Bond film Skyfall, but in late 2012 the Council demolished it, and in 2017 a branch of Lidl opened on the former baths site.

 Pubs in Hayes include: The Botwell Inn, Coldharbour Lane; The Old Crown, Station Road; Captain Morgan's, Clayton Road; Wishing Well & Five Rivers (Ye Olde Crowne), Uxbridge Road; Brook House, Kingshill Avenue; Music Box, Bourne Avenue; and Great Western, Dawley Road.
 The Hayes Working Men's Club is on Pump Lane (from 1918 to 1974 it was in a large house called Sandgate on Station Road, where Iceland now stands).
 The Hayes Conservative Club is on Church Road; the Irish Social Club (Fáilte) – originally associated with the Botwell Club – operates here.